REAL WATER CONSERVATION

 versus 20th-century sprinklers and the smaller-size nozzles:

 The 3 pictures below are from Trial No. 4 of the Metropolitan Water District testing.
-See Test Data tab.
+See the trials in the Tips & Technical Info tab.
+Scroll down to Part 6 – Test Data section.

 Look at the difference with this first pair of pictures showing a single zone